mavlink/MAVSDK-docs/en/autogen/README.md

 This approach means that we don't have to maintain a separate MAVLink implementation or API for each language.
 New features are implemented (just once) in C++, and are then automatically available in Python, Mava, etc.

-This topic provides an overview of the architecture and mechanisms.
+This page provides an overview of the architecture and explains how to add a feature using the autogeneration.

 ## Overview